 Apples are the seasonal produce you’ll want to stock up on in September.
 Of course, apples will go bad on their own, but you can make applesauce, freeze it, or can a few jars.
 They’re also a nice little back-to-school deal for lunches.

-We see apple deals every year at this time, and we expect the same for September 2020.
-Last year, ALDI had three-pound bags of Gala apples for just $1.39, which is just enough to make a quart of applesauce for less than half Walmart’s price of Mussleman’s brand applesauce at $2.93.
+We see apple deals every year at this time, and we expect the same for September 2022.
+Last year, ALDI had 2-pound bags of Honeycrisp apples for just $2.49 (regularly $3.49), for a savings of $1 or 29%.

 TIP: Prepare and freeze apple pies for the holiday season.
 Just prep the pie as normal and freeze, then thaw and bake when needed.